Gunman kills 10 near Lunar New Year fest in California

 MONTEREY PARK, Calif.
-(AP) — A gunman killed 10 people at a ballroom dance studio amid a day of Lunar New Year celebrations and then may have tried – but failed – to target a second dance hall, authorities said Sunday.
+(AP) — A gunman killed 10 people at a ballroom dance studio amid Lunar New Year celebrations and then probably tried — but failed — to target a second dance hall, authorities said Sunday.
 An urgent search was underway across the Los Angeles area for the suspect.

-Los Angeles County Sheriff Robert Luna said that 20 to 30 minutes after the shooting at the Star Ballroom Dance Studio in Monterey Park late Saturday – which left five women and five men dead and another 10 people injured – a man with a gun entered the Lai Lai Ballroom in nearby Alhambra.
-Luna said it’s still unclear whether the events are connected.
+LA County Sheriff Robert Luna said the shooting at the Star Ballroom Dance Studio in Monterey Park left five women and five men dead and wounded another 10 people.
+Then 20 to 30 minutes later, a man with a gun entered the Lai Lai Ballroom in nearby Alhambra.

-“We believe that there’s an incident that may be related,” Luna said of the confrontation in Alhambra.
-“We’re not quite there yet, but it’s definitely on our radar screen.”
+Authorities believe the two events are connected.
+They offered no details about a possible motive.

-Luna said that a “male Asian suspect” entered the Alhambra club with a “firearm” and that people wrestled the gun away from him before he fled.
-Investigators are interested in a white cargo van that was seen in the area and that police have the gun from Alhambra.
+The suspect in both cases was described as an Asian male.
+He entered the Alhambra club with a gun, and people wrestled the weapon away from him before he fled, Luna said.

+By midday, police in tactical vehicles and bomb-squad trucks surrounded a white van in a parking lot.
+Hours earlier, Luna said authorities were looking for a white van after witnesses reported seeing the suspect flee from Alhambra in such a vehicle.

+“We believe there is a person inside of that vehicle.
+We don’t know their condition, but we’re going to handle that in safest manner that we possibly can and try and identify that person.
+Could it be our suspect?
+Possibly,” Luna said.

+In response to a question, Luna said it was possible that the person barricaded in van is dead.

+Authorities said Sunday they know the suspect’s name but declined to release it because it could complicate their ability to apprehend him.
+But they did release a photo showing an Asian man wearing glasses and a winter hat.
+The image was taken from the attempted shooting in Alhambra.

-Luna declined to say what type of gun was recovered in Alhambra, and said that investigators believe the firearm used in Monterey Park was not an “assault rifle.”
+The sheriff declined to say what type of gun was recovered in Alhambra.
+He said investigators believe the gun used in Monterey Park was not an assault rifle.

+The shooting and manhunt sent a wave of fear through Asian American communities in the Los Angeles area and cast a shadow over Lunar New Year festivities around the country.
+Other cities sent extra officers to watch over the celebrations.

-The massacre – which derailed Lunar New Year celebrations and sent fear through Monterey Park and Alhambra’s large Asian American communities – was the nation’s fifth mass killing this month.
+The massacre was the nation’s fifth mass killing this month.
+It was also the deadliest attack since May 24, when 21 people were killed in an elementary school in Uvalde, Texas.

 Monterey Park is a city of about 60,000 people on the eastern edge of Los Angeles and is composed mostly of Asian immigrants from China or first-generation Asian Americans.
 The shooting happened in the heart of its downtown where red lanterns decorated the streets for the Lunar New Year festivities.
 A police car was parked near a large banner that proclaimed “Happy Year of the Rabbit!”